 The settlement was reached through mediation after 3M's failed bankruptcy gambit.
 3M maintains that the settlement is not an admission of liability and will continue to defend itself in litigation if necessary.

-Service members who have been diagnosed with any type of injury after regularly using 3M Dual-Ended Combat Arms Earplugs between the years 2003 and 2015, should talk to a lawyer about a potential product liability lawsuit against 3M.
+Service members who have been diagnosed with any type of hearing problem after using 3M Dual-Ended Combat Arms Earplugs between the years 2003 and 2015, should talk to a lawyer about a potential product liability lawsuit against 3M.

-The amount of compensation ("damages") a 3M earplugs plaintiff might win in an out-of-court settlement or after trial can be hard to predict and varies from case to case.
+The amount of compensation ("damages") a 3M earplugs plaintiff might get in a settlement or court award can be hard to predict and varies from case to case.
 Common categories of damages in 3M earplugs lawsuits include:

 Some plaintiffs in the 3M bellwether trials have also been awarded punitive damages.
 Damage awards are typically meant to compensate victims for their losses.
 But punitive damages are meant to punish defendants for outrageous behavior and can lead to big payouts for plaintiffs.